matoslavv/eftify-drizzle-pg/README.md

 ## About the library
 Small library attempting to bring other relational syntax do Drizzle ORM.
 Might help anyone transitioning from EF Core who does not like the drizzle query API.
 As for now supports only Postgres database with limited functionality available.
 No guarantee given whatsover, use at your own risk.

+Library can run alongside standard drizzle.
+All it does is create new "eftify" property on the root drizzle object with new API available.

 ## Usage

 ```ts